Fairleigh Dickinson University Scholarships (2025–2026) | Automatic, Competitive & Honors Aid

 • Dedicated lounges and academic communities

-Honors Academy Award Up to $5,000/yr Incoming freshmen admitted to and enrolled in the Honors Academy; award supplements existing merit aid No – granted automatically upon Honors Academy acceptance Yes – up to 4 years (must remain in Honors and meet all requirements) High-achieving freshmen selected for the Honors Academy who maintain GPA and program involvement
+Honors Academy Award Up to $5,000/year Incoming freshmen admitted to and enrolled in the Honors Academy; award supplements existing merit aid No – granted automatically upon Honors Academy acceptance Yes — up to 4 years (must remain in Honors and meet all requirements, including GPA progression to 3.3, 3.4, then 3.5) High-achieving freshmen selected for the Honors Academy who maintain GPA and program engagement Priority: Dec 1

 Honors Program FAQs